Die with Jesus, live with Jesus

 - 6:13 Stop volunteering your body parts to sin.
 They weren’t intended to hurt people.
 Volunteer your whole body to God.
 You’ve been risen from the dead.
 You’ve got a new life.
 Reserve your body parts for doing what is right.

 - 6:14 Sin is not your boss anymore.
 You don’t answer to the law.
-You answer to kindness.2
+You answer to grace.

 - 6:15 So what does that mean?
-Does it mean we can sin as much as we want to because we’re above the law, and kindness is our boss?
+Does it mean we can sin as much as we want to because we’re above the law, and grace is our boss?
 Not on your life.

 - 6:16 If you volunteer to work as someone’s slave, don’t you know that means you’re a slave to whoever you obey?
 You can do what sin tells you, and end up dead.
 Or you can do what God tells you, and end up living the right kind of life.

-- 6:17 But let me tell you this, you can thank God above that though you were slaves to sin, your hearts broke free.
-You decided to obey what you were taught, and you committed yourself to it.
+- 6:17 But let me tell you this, you can thank God above that though you were slaves to sin, you did what you were taught.
+You committed yourself to it with all your heart.